microeinhundert/sst-edgedb-trpc-microservices/README.md

 ## Running EdgeDB Migrations

-Before running migrations, the EdgeDB CLI must be installed locally and linked to the remote EdgeDB instance deployed on AWS.
+Before running database migrations, the EdgeDB CLI must be installed locally and linked to the remote EdgeDB instance deployed on AWS.
 To do this, run the following command:

 ```console